strayptr/wow/README.md

 - To launch the visualizer, navigate to `wow-0.0.1/wow/bin` and double click on `wow` (or `wow.cmd` on Windows).

-(Or run `wow-0.0.1/wow/bin/wow` in a terminal window / a cmd.exe window.
+(Or run `wow-0.0.1/wow/bin/wow` in a terminal window or a cmd.exe window.
 Same thing.)

 ### installation step 4 (optional) - housing your `wow`